 Since 2014, Congress has included a rider to the Department of Justice funding bill to prevent it from intervening in medical cannabis states.

-Over 70% of Americans live in a state that allows the medical use of cannabis.
+Over 70% of Americans live in states that allow the medical use of cannabis.

-Some of the most conservative states in the nation have medical cannabis laws, including Arkansas, Louisiana, Mississippi, North and South Dakota, and Utah.
+Some of the most conservative states in the country have medical cannabis laws, including Alabama, Arkansas, Louisiana, Mississippi, North and South Dakota, and Utah.

 These laws are working well, enjoy strong support, and are protecting patients.